 International Waste Management Framework

 Englisch (pdf, 31.0 KB)

 We are also actively involved in cell-phone collection campaigns.
 Millions of used cell-phones lie abandoned in household drawers, no longer being used.
 They contain valuable raw materials such as gold, silver, tin and coltan, as well as pollutants, which makes proper disposal particularly important.
-We have been offering customers a variety of options for handing in their used cell phones, smartphones and tablets since 2003.
-For this purpose, we created the Handysammelcenter online portal in collaboration with Deutsche Umwelthilfe (DUH).
-Companies can use the portal to properly and safely dispose of their used cell phones and smartphones free of charge.
-They can also use the portal to initiate their own collection campaigns.
-Customers also have the opportunity to hand in their high-end, used cell phones and smartphones at our Telekom Shops where they are resold.
+Since 2003 we have been offering customers a variety of options for handing in their used cell phones, smartphones and tablets, e.g. returning them to the Telekom shops.
+Via the online portal “Handysammelcenter” everybody – whether private persons, organizations or companies – can send used cell phones to Deutsche Telekom or initiate their own collection campaigns using collection boxes free of charge, and by this support social organizations.
+The collected devices are then either reused or professionally recycled.
 Customers renewing their contracts can choose to opt out of receiving a new smartphone and switch to a more affordable plan instead.